The application deadline is February 1.

 The Selection Committee seeks potential students whose work shows a mature, well-defined, personal vision accompanied by a strong academic record.

-For more information on graduate studies, scholarship opportunities and to apply online, visit the Graduate Studies Office.
+For more information on graduate studies, scholarship opportunities and to apply online, visit the Graduate Studies and Postdoctoral Affairs page.

 It is expected that students reside in the Waterloo area during their period of active enrolment and make regular use of the studios provided.